ChihuahuaPublished: Last updated: by Kyle J. Larson

 Small in size, huge in personality.
-One of the most recognizable dog breeds, the Chihuahua is known for his alert, pointy ears, saucer-sized eyes and sassy spirit.
+One of the most recognizable dog breeds, the Chihuahua is known for its alert, pointy ears, saucer-sized eyes, and sassy spirit.
 Their fur comes in many different colors with different markings and can be long or short.
 The breed is highly intelligent.

 While the dog is playful, he doesn’t need much exercise and prefers staying indoors.
-Because of this, the Chihuahua is a good choice for those who have limited space.
-When he does go outside, just be sure to limit his time in cold weather.
-With his large personality, the Chihuahua needs some training to keep him in check with who’s the boss.
-Don’t worry, a little training goes a long way with this super smart breed.
+Because of this, the Chihuahua is a good choice for those with limited space.
+When he goes outside, be sure to limit his time in cold weather.
+With their large personality, they need some training to keep them in check with who’s the boss.
+Don’t worry; a little training goes a long way with this super intelligent breed.

-The current breed is has been bred with European dogs, changing it from its Mexican origins.
-The name Chihuahua comes from the Mexican state of Chihuahua where Conquistadores found many similar small dogs.
+The current breed has been bred with European dogs, changing it from its Mexican origins.
+The name comes from the Mexican state of Chihuahua, where Conquistadores found many similar small dogs.

 Chihuahua Training & Temperament

 Chihuahuas are intelligent little dogs who can do well in training.
 They have some attitude and can expect to get their way at times, but will want to please humans who are in charge.

 The Chihuahua doesn’t require too much exercise.
 Their size also means they’re easy to exercise just walking around the house or chasing a ball in a small area.
 They also enjoy short walks.
 Just be cautious; if they get too tired, you may need to carry them home.
 Also, make sure to keep them warm if exposed to the cold.